-- Red Bull - They’ve got the same logo, colors and focus across these medium.
-And the lifestyle that they promote…extreme sports…is the message that you will find across each social media channel.
+- Red Bull - They’ve got the same logo, colors and focus across these media.
+And the lifestyle that they promote – extreme sports – is the message that you will find across each social media channel.

-- Vans – What I really like about Vans is that they look like a Fortune 500 company…but act like a mom and pop shop.
-And their brand is consistent across their social media, whether it is their Tumblr or Twitter account…the language and images are suited to people who love to skate.
-When you shift from their website to their Twitter account or to their Tumblr…you get the same brand.
+- Vans - What I really like about Vans is that they look like a Fortune 500 company but act like a mom-and-pop shop.
+Their brand is consistent across their social media.
+Whether it is their Tumblr or Twitter account, the language and images are suited to people who love to skate.
+When you shift from their website to their Twitter or to their Tumblr account, you get the same brand.

-- Comcast – Comcast was one of the first companies to use their Twitter account to handle customer service issues with @ComcastCares.
-This was lead by a man named Bill Gerth…and the Twitter account was such a success they rolled out even more Twitter accounts and did the same across Facebook, too.
+- Comcast - Comcast was one of the first companies to use their Twitter account to handle customer service issues with @ComcastCares.
+This was lead by a man named Bill Gerth.
+The Twitter account was such a success, they rolled out even more Twitter accounts and did the same across Facebook.

 So, how do you know if your brand is consistent across your different social media channels?
 Perform this little test: